 Our environmental ethos continues

-While sound corporate governance that considers the environment is expected of organisations today, it is not always the case when it comes to corporate application.
+While sound corporate governance that considers the environment is generally expected of organisations today, it is not always the case when it comes to corporate application.
 Griffith University remains committed to our founders' ideals of respecting and conserving our natural environment.
-An ethos of having the lowest possible impact upon natural areas when conducting our corporate activities remains fundamental to our organisation's operations today.
-This philosophy is embedded in our University's practices across all of our five campuses.
+Our agenda is to have the lowest possible impact upon natural areas when conducting our corporate activities.
+This philosophy is fundamental to our university's operations today and is ingrained in Griffith practices across all our five campuses and the wider community.

-Our organisation's ambitious environmentally friendly beginnings over 40 years ago is something Griffith University remains proud of.
-However, one of the challenges for today's Griffith is to remain a pacesetter in corporate planning that is intrinsically linked to conserving the environment.
-One of the 5 key goals in our university's strategic plan is 'to be a sustainable university'.
-Our business practices from purchasing to transport use, from recycling to water use, from food services to energy use, are all designed and implemented with the intention of reducing our impact upon the environment.
+Our institution's ambitious environmentally friendly approach that began nearly fifty years ago is something Griffith University remains proud of.
+However, one of the challenges for today's Griffith is to remain a pacesetter in corporate planning that is intrinsically linked to conserving the environment and being a socially responsible university.
+One of the five key goals in our university's strategic plan is 'to be a sustainable university'.
+Our business practices - from purchasing to transport use, from recycling to water use, from food services to energy use - are all designed and implemented with the intention of reducing our impact upon the environment and society.

 Griffith University stands proudly on a track-record of preserving our natural areas and sustainable business practices.
-This is part of our story, and remains a large part of who we are today.
+This is part of our story and remains an important part of who we are today and into the future.